 Well, hopefully you enjoyed this history lesson.

-Some would disagree with the evidence presented here, saying it is not compelling
+[Note: Some would disagree with the evidence presented here, saying it is

-enough.
+not compelling enough.
 Why?
-Because they would have to accept that Yeshua died
+Perhaps it's because they would have to accept that Yeshua died in CE

 Aspects of the Life of Christ by H.W.
 Hoehner (Zondervan, 1977).]